MMMOS: Multi-domain Multi-axis Audio Quality Assessment: Conclusion

 \section{Conclusion}

-We present a unified, non-intrusive audio quality assessment system that fuses features from three pretrained encoders (WavLM, MuQ, and M2D), evaluates three aggregation strategies and four loss functions, and ensembles top-performing models.
+We present a unified, non-intrusive audio quality assessment system that fuses features from three pretrained encoders, evaluates three aggregation strategies and four loss functions, and ensembles top-performing models.
 In the AudioMOS 2025 Track 2 challenge, our system placed first on 6 of 8 production-complexity metrics and placed top-3 on 17 out of 32 metrics.
 Compared to the official baseline, we achieve a 20–30 \% reduction in MSE and a 4–5 \% increase in KTAU across all four perceptual axes.

 We prove that the integration of complementary encoders derived from speech, music, and general audio domains substantially improves the robustness and generalizability of quality prediction models.
 Also, the selective ensembling of models with high SRCC offers an effective trade-off between predictive performance and computational efficiency during inference.
 Collectively, these findings provide a comprehensive framework that can guide future development of more accurate audio quality prediction systems.